alc/perf-task-2/README.md

         - (3 pts) Usage of modern techniques
         - (3 pts) No pollution of the global namespace
     - General (20 points total)
-        - (10 pts) Appropriate code organization-
+        - (10 pts) Appropriate code organization
         - (6 pts) Consistent code style
         - (4 pts) Documentation of interesting or notable decisions